wiltruong/portfolio_v1/_posts/xxx-xx-xx-ubinext.md

 <br>

 Those challenges made me think how players can interact with a menu or HUD.
-I went with a typographic and simplistic look, to not overload the player's mind so that they can get into the menu and instantly know how to use the menu.
-Keeping it simple was the core concept and one of the major pillars for my design, as it is one of the trends for major AAA next gen game UI.
+I went with a typographic and simplistic look, to not overload the player's mind so that they can get into the menu and instantly know how to use it.
+Keeping it simple was the core concept and one of the major pillars for my design, as I see it as a trend for next gen game UI.

 ![image](/images/posts/ecomockup.png)

-Accessibility was a critical thing for me to take in consideration (not only it was in the brief), as it was important for me to cater to that group and is emerging within the game development scene.
+Accessibility was a critical thing for me to take into consideration (not only it was in the brief), as it was something important to me as a designer and to show that I understand how to design something that is accessible.
 To combat this, I implemented into my designs:

 <br>